haricharank9/ts-webpack-babel-react/README.md

-# TypeScript Web Playground
+# TypeScript Webpack Babel React Setup

-This project was set-up as a starter kit for running typescript on node server with linting and hot-reloading.
+This project was set-up using webpack babel typect react without using `create-react-app` from the scratch.

 ## Available Scripts